 1. Rent A Motorbike

-The easiest way to get anywhere in Thailand is to rent a motorbike.
+The easiest way to get anywhere in Thailand is to have your own transport and rent a motorbike.

 Motorbike rentals are easy to find, especially in a city like Chiang Rai.
 Renting for a day or two will be very affordable; rates typically don’t exceed $6 USD per day.
 Be sure to bring cash and your passport!